jonas1ara/73/Problems/Linked-lists/Merge-Two-Sorted-Lists/README.md

 # Merge Two Sorted Lists:

-This directory contains implementations of the "Merge Two Sorted Lists" problem in the C++ and C# languages.
-Each implementation merges two sorted lists in linear time `O(m + n)`.
+This directory contains an implementation of the "Merge Two Sorted Lists" problem in C#.
+The implementation merges two sorted lists in linear time `O(m + n)`.

 ## Problem description